NorwegianVeterinaryInstitute/BioinfTraining/PlasmidFinder.md

 **Running PlasmidFinder**
 -------------------------
 Use the below code to execute PlasmidFinder Abel.
+Dont need to mention the BLAST location.
 Contact Jeevan if you have any issues.

 ```
 conda activate PlasmidFinder